CodingGagan/markdown_test/architecture/ports.md

 Ports
 =====

-Kubecost components use following ports by default:
+nOps components use following ports by default:

 | Component                                         | Port  |
 | ------------------------------------------------- | ----- |